apiato/documentation/_docs/miscellaneous/faq.md

 <a name="q1"></a>
 ## Do I have to use the Porto Architecture to benefit from Apiato!?

 NO. You can still use the standard MVC (Controllers are still there) or any other architecture you prefer.
 And you can call the Apiato provided `Actions` and `Tasks` from your Controllers or Services or whichever classes you prefer.
 You have the freedom to structure your own project anyway you like, and still use all the feature that Apiato provide.

 <a name="q2"></a>
 ## How to use my custom domain?

-Change the default URL from `apiato.develop` to `awesome.com`
+Change the default URL from `apiato.test` to `awesome.com`

 1) Edit your hosts file `sudo vi ect/hosts`, and map your domain `awesome.com` to the IP address of your Virtual Host (Localhost, Docker IP, Vagrant IP, ...)

-2) Edit the `.env` file and replace `apiato.develop` with `awesome.com` in `APP_URL`, and `API_URL` *(note the API domain should be api.)*
+2) Edit the `.env` file and replace `apiato.test` with `awesome.com` in `APP_URL`, and `API_URL` *(note the API domain should be api.)*

-3) Edit the `phpunit.xml` file and change `API_BASE_URL` from `apiato.develop` to `awesome.com`
+3) Edit the `phpunit.xml` file and change `API_BASE_URL` from `apiato.test` to `awesome.com`

 <a name="q3"></a>
 ## Where to put my frontend code?

 It's recommended that the front-end Apps code live outside apiato completely.
 Example in `clients/web/` directory, separated from the Server code (apiato Code).

 The front-end App should be able to run as a stand alone App, and it can consume the Server API or other Testing API's.

 You can configure NGINX to serve the Front-end and the Back-end each on a different domain or on subdomains *(Example `app.com` for the front-end App and `api.app.com` for the API)*.

 **Example project structure:**